ElvinC/gyroflow/README.md

 Work in progress:
 * Automatic/semi-automatic temporal gyro/video sync.
 Basic sync working (bit finnicky and may require tweaking) for GPMF data.
 Still not reliable for blackbox log and has a few bugs being worked on.
 * Stabilization UI.
 Working barebone version without video player added.
+Feel free to try it out using Hero 6 or Hero 8 files, but this is still work in progress.

 Not working (yet) and potential future additions:
 * Gyro orientation presets